Above: Big Fire in August 2009--We've seen some amazing things from our office window!

 Ways to try to prevent or delay AMD include:

 (1) Do not smoke and do avoid smokers.
-Even second-hand smoke can triple one's risk of macular degeneration.
+Even second-hand and third-hand tobacco smoke can triple one’s risk of macular degeneration.
 (2) Keep weight under control.
 (3) Keep blood pressure under control.
 (4) Keep cholesterol under control.
 (5) Wear sunglasses with UV protection when outside during the day.
-(5) Consider using one of the new antireflective treatments (such as Hoya Recharge EX3) on your glasses, which blocks out the part of the visible blue spectrum just adjacent to ultraviolet, because it appears that these blue wavelengths may also be associated with AMD (as well as glare and sleep problems).
-(6) Consider ingesting more lutein and zeaxanthin via food or supplement.
-(7) Have a yearly eye exam, especially if you are at risk for AMD.
+(6) Consider changing the settings on your digital devices to decrease blue-violet radiation (e.g. the Night Shift settings on Apple devices) because there is some evidence that these wavelengths may also be associated with AMD (as well as glare and sleep problems).
+(7) Consider ingesting more lutein and zeaxanthin via food or supplement.
+(8) Have a yearly eye exam, especially if you are at risk for AMD.

 LUTEIN/ZEAXANTHIN SUPPLEMENTS: